IlhamGhaza/laravel-tugas1sbd-filament/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+This project is licensed under the MIT License.
 You may not use this project for commercial purposes.
 See the [LICENSE](LICENSE) file for more details.